amd/esmi_ib_library/docs/README.md

 ##### ```$ cd latex```
 ##### ```$ make```
 The reference manual, `refman.pdf` will be in the `latex` directory and `refman.rtf` will be in the `rtf` directory upon a successful build.

+# Dependencies
+The E-SMI Library depends on the following device drivers from Linux to manage the system management features.

+## Monitoring Energy counters
+The Energy counters are exposed via the RAPL MSRs and the AMD Energy driver exposes the per core and per socket information via the HWMON sys entries.
+The AMD Energy driver is upstreamed and available as part of Linux v5.8, this driver may be insmoded as a module.

+## Monitoring and Managing Power metrics, Boostlimits
+The power metrics and Boostlimits features are managed by the SMU firmware and exposed via SMN PCI config space.
+AMD provided Linux HSMP driver exposes this information to the user-space via sys entries.

 # Usage Basics
 ## Device Indices